HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART3.md

 - A deferred object is really just a wrapper that can be placed around asynchronous processing.
 Instead of trying to manage multiple success and failure callbacks for a series of async calls, the deferred object can wrap them all together in to a single process that will work regardless of the sequence.
 Once a deferred is rejected or resolved, it cannot change state again.
 The jQuery deferred object can only have one failure as soon as that happened, all subsequent failures were ignored.

-- Hoisting is JavaScript’s default behaviour of moving all declarations to the top of the current scope.
+- Hoisting is JavaScript’s default behavior of moving all declarations to the top of the current scope.

 - Function has a ‘function’ type in JavaScript.
 In JavaScript functions are first class object we can assign them to a variable.